genotrance/px/docs/architecture.md

 1. **Process** (`main.py`) — parses config, runs an `asyncio` event loop with `asyncio.start_server` bound to the configured listen address and port.
-   Additional worker processes can be spawned with `--workers` but the default is 1 since the async event loop handles concurrency efficiently.
+   Additional worker processes can be spawned with `--workers` on all platforms but the default is 1 since the async event loop handles concurrency efficiently.
 2. **Thread pool** (`--threads`, default 32) — blocking `mcurl.do()` calls are
    dispatched to a `ThreadPoolExecutor` via `asyncio.to_thread()`.
 Threads are held only for the duration of the upstream request, not the full connection